bpython/curtsies/docs/index.rst

 |curtsiestitle|

-Curtsies is a library for interacting with the terminal.
+Curtsies is a Python 2.6+ & 3.3+ compatible library for interacting with the terminal.

 :py:class:`~curtsies.formatstring.FmtStr` objects are strings formatted with colors and styles displayable in a terminal with `ANSI escape sequences <http://en.wikipedia.org/wiki/ANSI_escape_code>`_.